 Tell the story:

 Put together your story in a format (story map, infographic, written article or video) or combination of formats that best conveys the actions taken and the resulting benefit to the business, community and environment.

 If developing a video and decide to add music, make sure to review the EPA Music Licensing Guidance (pdf).
 There are several free music services available online.

 Edit and collaborate with those facilities and communities that are mentioned in the submission to ensure that the P2 achievements are best reflected.

 Submit your entry per the instructions below.

-Participants must submit their entry with the required paperwork listed below by the February 17, 2023, deadline.
-If the entry is a video, the participant must post their video submission to YouTube as an unlisted video and send the link along with the required paperwork below.
+Participants were required to submit their entry with the required paperwork listed below by the February 17, 2023, deadline.
+If the entry was a video, the participant must post their video submission to YouTube as an unlisted video and send the link along with the required paperwork below.

 - Make sure to fill out the challenge entry form below and submit the rest of the paperwork by email to firstname.lastname@example.org.

 - Send emails with the subject: 'TRI-P2 Storytelling Challenge Entry.'